vchekan/kafka4rust/design.md

 ## Message based design
 Locking is hard to do without slowing down things.
 Let's see either message based design will solve it.

+## Locks notes
+How to work on broker map while be able to update it?
+* Rw lock.
+* Immutable maps
+* Lock-free (crossbeam epoch)

+Problem: it is desirable to return `&Broker` instead of cloning `Broker`, which means complication to locking scope.
+And `Broker` is used to send request, which means really long locking time!

+### RWLock
+To solve long-lived `&Broker`, looks like Arc is needed to return broker from the map.

+### Immutable map
+When broker found, return `&Broker` which ties lifetime to `self`.
+When broker not found, create a new one and add to a map, which will create new immutable map object.
+Swap pointers.
+Wait, this requires mutable references which makes it no go.
+`AtimicPtr` does allow operation on immutable `self` but puches us into pointer operations and dereferencing pointers is unsafe.
+In addition to this, we can not leak old map nor drop it, because there might be other threads/futures still using it.
+This could be addressed by `crossbeam::epoch`.

+### Lock-free (crossbeam::epoch)
+Adaptation of Immutable Map approach but put old map into epoch collector.
+Now, how do we deal with returning `&Broker`?
+The problem is, thread T1 loads map pointer and return `&Broker`.
+At the same time thread T2 misses a broker, creates a new one, replaces map pointer with a new one and put old broker into delayed drop queue.
+Now old queue can be dropped and cause `Broker` drop while `&Broker` is still shared?

+Another question: is epoch future-compatible?